caiusCitiriga/nrg-cli/README.md

     ...
 ```

 This structure is the most commonly used.
-And **Energy** works with this structure in mind.
+But is fully customizable, don't worry.
 Every item you will generate through **Energy**, will be placed inside the **source** folder.
-This folder is customizable, and you can specify its path and name in the configuration.
+This folder is customizable too, and you can specify its path and name in the configuration, just like for anything else.

 **Energy** can be initialized in practically any project, and is a good tool to have in your ***dev-dependencies*** while developing.